Tyrosine Hydroxylase Deficiency

 Affected children may also experience tremors when attempting to hold certain poses or positions (postural tremors) or have abnormal, involuntary eye movements.
 The symptoms of mild tyrosine hydroxylase deficiency slowly become more pronounced (progressive) as affected children age.
 Without treatment all affected individuals will eventually depend on a wheelchair due to progressive motor disturbances.

-Children with the moderate form of tyrosine hydroxylase deficiency an abnormal manner of walking (abnormal gait), dystonic posturing especially when walking, and a tendency to walk on their tiptoes.
+Children with the moderate form of tyrosine hydroxylase deficiency have an abnormal manner of walking (abnormal gait), dystonic posturing especially when walking, and a tendency to walk on their tiptoes.
 In some cases, affected children may be unable to coordinate voluntary movements or have involuntary muscles spasms that result in slow, stiff movements of the limbs (spasticity).
 Speech delays and abnormal eye movements may also occur.
 Abnormalities of eye movement may range from brief upward eye-rolling movements to oculogyric crisis, a condition characterized by eyes that roll upward for a sustained period of time.